Sports History in Columbus

 Hockey

-Home of the NHL's Blue Jackets and the 2021-22 NCAA Women's Hockey champion Buckeyes, Columbus is a hockey town.
+Home to the Blue Jackets, the 2025 NHL Stadium Series and two-time NCAA Women's Hockey champion Buckeyes, Columbus loves hockey.

 Pickleball